htcondor/htcondor/docs/users-manual/dagman-applications.rst

 The first listed is ``A.dag``.
 The remainder of the specialized file name adds a suffix onto this first DAG input file name, ``A.dag``.
-The suffix is ``_multi.rescue<XXX>``, where ``<XXX>`` is substituted by the 3-digit number of the Rescue DAG created as defined in section \ `2.10.10 <#x22-1070002.10.10>`__.
+The suffix is ``_multi.rescue<XXX>``, where ``<XXX>`` is substituted by the 3-digit number of the Rescue DAG created as defined in :ref:`users-manual/dagman-applications:the rescue dag` section.
 The first time a Rescue DAG is created for the example, it will have the file name ``A.dag_multi.rescue001``.

 Other files such as ``dagman.out`` and the lock file also have names